2023 American Law School Faculty Study

 What types of responsibilities do faculty have as teachers and scholars, and what changes have occurred over time?

-How do faculty allocate time across their responsibilities?
+How do teaching faculty allocate time across their responsibilities?

 The research team will also survey 194 law school administrators regarding their schools’ hiring, voting rights, and tenure eligibility.